guoyangchen/guoyangchen.github.io/docs/en-us/contents.md

 ### Micro Benchmarks
 The micro benchmark category consists of tests that measure the performance of the basic operations involved in training deep learning neural networks.
 This category mainly targets the GPU hardware platform and consists of the following tests.
 1. GEMM
   Matrix-matrix multiplication (GEMM) is a fundamental operation in many scientific, engineering, and machine learning applications.
 There is a continuing demand to optimize this operation.
 From this point of view, the performance of GEMM is fundamental capability of an AI accelerator.
-This test consists of a variaty of differently parameterized GEMM operations, convolution, and memory operations.
+This test consists of a variety of differently parameterized GEMM operations, convolution, and memory operations.

 ### Layer-based Benchmarks
 The neural networks are consisted of one or more different layers and each layer involves some commonly used operations.
-To better investigate the perfomrance of a neural network, it is inevitable to perform the evaluation on single layer performance.
+To better investigate the performance of a neural network, it is inevitable to perform the evaluation on single layer performance.
 The layer-based benchmarks create layers using these important operations and aim at testing the performance of isolated layers on AI accelerators.

 ### Macro Benchmarks
 The macro benchmarks include the CNN and RNN models.
 The purpose of this benchmarks to test the performance of complete models with focus on inference.
-The models weights are obtained by trained on a few hundreds iterations with initial random numbers (it is enough for performance testing purpose).
-They will be tested in two frameworks: caffe and tensorflow.
+The models weights are obtained by trained on a few hundred of iterations with initial random numbers (it is enough for performance testing purpose).
+They will be tested in two frameworks: Caffe and Tensorflow.
 Caffe models and weights are input to TensorRT and the results are based on TensorRT optimized graph.
 Tensorflow models are coded and tested in Tensorflow framework.
-The CNN models need to train a few hundreds iterations get obtain the initial checkpoint files.
+The CNN models need to train a few hundred of iterations get obtain the initial checkpoint files.
 Later, these files are used in inference test phase.
 Our model database tracks the academia and industry innovative development of new algorithm and models all the time.
 New models could be added if they are satisfied with our selection standards.

 The macro benchmarks collect a couple of commonly used models in both academia and industry, including CNN models of ILSVRC champions.
 Besides, it also include some RNN based application in NLP.
 This benchmarks are evaluated for their performance of running the complete models to get sense of the performance data for some major applications categories.

 1. Image classification
 The CNN models consist of the following below.
-The caffe with tensorRT and tensorflow implementations are included.
+The Caffe with TensorRT and Tensorflow implementations are included.
-    * googleneti
+    * GoogLeNet
-    * vgg16
+    * Vgg16
-    * resnet50
+    * Resnet50
-    * resnet152
+    * Resnet152
-    * densenet
+    * Densenet

 2. Object detection
     2.1 Mask RCNN